HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Abstract

 \section{Abstract}

 Getting large language models (LLMs) to perform well on the downstream tasks requires pre-training over trillions of tokens.
 This typically demands a large number of powerful computational devices in addition to a stable distributed training framework to accelerate the training.
-The growing number of applications leveraging AI/ML had led to a scarcity of the expensive conventional accelerators (such as GPUs), which begs the need for the alternative specialized-accelerators that are \textit{scalable and cost-efficient}.
-AWS \trainium~ is the second-generation machine learning accelerator that has been purposely built for training large deep learning models.
-Its corresponding instance, Amazon EC2 \trn1, is an alternative to GPU instances for LLM training.
-However, training LLMs with billions of parameters on \trn1 is challenging due to its relatively nascent software ecosystem.
-In this paper, we showcase \modelname: a 7 billion parameter decoder-only LLM pre-trained using \trn1 instances over 1.8 trillion tokens.
-The performance of \modelname~is benchmarked against popular open source baseline models including LLaMA and OpenLLaMA, which have been trained on NVIDIA GPUs and Google TPUs, respectively.
-On various evaluation tasks, we show that \modelname~achieves model quality on par with the baselines.
-We also share the best practice of using the Neuron Distributed Training Library (NDTL), a customized distributed training library for AWS \trainium~ to achieve efficient training.
-Our work demonstrates that AWS \trainium~ powered by the NDTL is able to successfully pre-train state-of-the-art LLM models with high performance and cost-effectiveness.
+The growing number of applications leveraging AI/ML led to a scarcity of the expensive conventional accelerators (such as GPUs), which emphasizes the need for the alternative specialized-accelerators that are \textit{scalable and cost-efficient}.
+AWS \trainium~is the second-generation machine learning accelerator purposely built for training large deep learning models.
+However, training LLMs with billions of parameters on AWS \trainium~is challenging due to its relatively nascent software ecosystem.
+In this paper, we showcase \modelname: a family of 7B and 70B decoder-only LLMs pre-trained using 4096 AWS \trainium~accelerators over 1.8 trillion tokens.
+The performance of \modelname~is benchmarked against popular open source models including LLaMA and OpenLLaMA, which have been trained on NVIDIA GPUs and Google TPUs, respectively.
+On various evaluation tasks, we show that \modelname~achieves model quality on par with the baselines of similar model size.
+We also open-source all the training scripts and configurations of \modelname\footnote{{https://github.com/awslabs/HLAT}} and share the best practice of using the NeuronX Distributed Training (NxDT), a customized distributed training library for AWS \trainium.
+Our work demonstrates that AWS \trainium~powered by NxDT is able to successfully pre-train state-of-the-art LLM models with high performance and cost-effectiveness.